In the world of CNC machining, precise measurements are what we do, often to .001”.

-As you’ll see, there are two main types of KPIs and dozens of metrics that can be used to measure performance.
-It can leave your head spinning faster than a PCD insert in a 90° square shoulder face mill (that’s a little CNC machining humor).
-So, this article is an attempt to simplify KPIs and provides an overview to them instead of a deep dive.
+With so many possible KPIs to use, trying to fully understand them can leave your head spinning faster than a PCD insert in a 90° square shoulder face mill (a little CNC machining humor for you).
+So, this article is an attempt to simplify KPIs by providing an overview of them, not a deep dive.

-Leading indicators look at what causes things to happen; performance that eventually affects the quality and/or value of the end product.
-Many of these KPIs are only used internally within the CNC machine shop to help improve various processes.
+Leading indicators look at what causes things to happen; performance that eventually affects the business and potentially customers.
+Many of these manufacturing KPIs are only used internally to help improve various CNC machining processes.
 For instance, the fewer the number of defects when running a job means reduced scrap, rework, and reliance on point of control and other processes.

-More emphasis on leading indicators drives lagging indicators, or numbers that reflect the actual results but aren’t as actionable.
+More emphasis on leading indicators drives lagging indicators or numbers that reflect the actual results but aren’t as actionable.
 On-time delivery is a KPI that customers care about (a lagging indicator).
-Yet, in order to make that happen, the correct “start date” (a leading indicator) has to be hit within the shop.
-In general, lagging indicators are metrics that customers will more likely see (and even care about).
+Yet, to make that happen, the correct “start date” (a leading indicator) has to be hit within the shop.
+In general, lagging indicators are metrics that customers are more likely to see and/or feel (and care about).

-Later, I’ll list the many different KPIs that a CNC machine shop could be measuring.
-Out of those dozens, though, which do end customers care about?
+Later, I’ll list 22 KPIs that a CNC machine shop could be measuring.
+Out of those, however, which do end customers care about?

-For the most part, customers have simple needs: a perfectly machined part delivered on time along with outstanding service.
-Sure, that’s a simplification, but to deliver all of those requires many KPIs, perhaps dozens, within a CNC machine shop.
+For the most part, customers have simple needs: a perfectly machined part delivered on time backed by outstanding service.
+Sure, that’s a simplification, but delivering all of those requires many KPIs, perhaps dozens, within a CNC machine shop.

-Of the multiple KPIs necessary for CNC machine shop success, end customers really need to know about what impacts them directly.
+Of the multiple KPIs necessary for CNC machining success, end customers need to know about what impacts them directly.
 Why would they care about a CNC machine shop’s safety record?
 As long as the product is great, does safety really matter?
 Yes, it does!

 A focus on safety means that labor issues won’t delay products and that legal matters driven by safety concerns won’t interrupt product availability.
 Perhaps most important of all: there’s an alignment of cultures; putting people at the center of processes elevates the integrity of the relationship.